elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 ### Release notes

+- The Fluentd deplyoment has changed considerably and users must ensure that their custom filters continues to work as expected.

 ### Added

 - Enable rook-ceph network polices by default for exoscale
 - Troubleshooting scripts for HNC
 - Tests for Groups RBAC
 - the possibility to add static users for opensearch
+- Support for extracting and storing audit logs with Fluentd
+- Compaction for logs stored directly in object store by Fluentd

 ### Fixed